rezamobaraki/Django-Authentication-Service/README.md

     - **Registration Process:** If three incorrect SMS verification codes are entered from the same IP or for the same phone number, the user/IP is blocked for 1 hour.

-# Rate Limiting
+## Rate Limiting

 Personal notes on rate limiting: I handle two approach of rate limiting in this project.

-1. Rate limiting throughout Actions (Login, Registration) which in there are too many unnecessary logics and codes.
+1. Rate limiting throughout hole project or service which is more efficient and clean.
-2. Rate limiting throughout hole project or service which is more efficient and clean. **[(I have implemented this one on another branch)](https://github.com/MrRezoo/Achareh-Task/tree/feature/refactor-rate-limiter)**
+2. Rate limiting throughout Actions (Login, Registration) which in there are too many unnecessary logics and codes. [(I have implemented this one on another branch)](https://github.com/MrRezoo/Achareh-Task/tree/backup-main-different-rate-limiter-logic)

 ``` text
 Besides the above notes,
 1. I have implemented rate limiting in the service layer.
 2. And I have implemented rate limiting in the middleware layer.
 ```

 ##### Middleware Layer